pypa/setuptools-scm/README.rst

     Defaults to the value of ``setuptools_scm.config.DEFAULT_TAG_REGEX``
     (see `config.py <src/setuptools_scm/config.py>`_).

+:parentdir_prefix_version:
+    If the normal methods for detecting the version (SCM version, sdist metadata) fail, and the parent directory name starts with ``parentdir_prefix_version``, then this prefix is stripped and the rest of the parent directory name is matched with ``tag_regex`` to get a version string.
+If this parameter is unset (the default), then this fallback is not used.

+    This is intended to cover GitHub's "release tarballs", which extract into directories named ``projectname-tag/`` (in which case
+    ``parentdir_prefix_version`` can be set e.g. to ``projectname-``).

 :fallback_version:
     A version string that will be used if no other method for detecting the version worked (e.g., when using a tarball with no metadata).
 If this is